The Lord of the Rings: Later

 Judith Shulevitz, writing in The New York Times, criticized the "pedantry" of Tolkien's literary style, saying that he "formulated a high-minded belief in the importance of his mission as a literary preservationist, which turns out to be death to literature itself".
 The critic Richard Jenkyns, writing in The New Republic, criticized the work for a lack of psychological depth.
 Both the characters and the work itself were, according to Jenkyns, "anemic, and lacking in fibre".
 The science fiction author David Brin interprets the work as holding unquestioning devotion to a traditional hierarchical social structure.
 In his essay "Epic Pooh", fantasy author Michael Moorcock critiques the world-view displayed by the book as deeply conservative, in both the "paternalism" of the narrative voice and the power structures in the narrative.
 Tom Shippey, like Tolkien an English philologist, notes the wide gulf between Tolkien's supporters, both popular and academic, and his literary detractors, and attempts to explain in detail both why the literary establishment disliked The Lord of the Rings, and the work's subtlety, themes, and merits, including the impression of depth that it conveys.
 The scholar of humanities Brian Rosebury analysed Tolkien's prose style in detail, showing that it was generally quite plain, varying to suit the voices of the different characters, and rising to a heroic register for special moments.
+The critic Patrick Curry cited the work's first publisher, Rayner Unwin's "pithy and accurate" assessment of the novel: "a very great book in its own curious way".

 Awards

 In 1957, The Lord of the Rings was awarded the International Fantasy Award.
 Despite its numerous detractors, the publication of the Ace Books and Ballantine paperbacks helped The Lord of the Rings become immensely popular in the United States in the 1960s.
-The book has remained so ever since, ranking as one of the most popular works of fiction of the twentieth century, judged by both sales and reader surveys.
+The book has remained so ever since, ranking as the most popular works of fiction of the twentieth century, judged by all of three different measures: sales, library borrowings, and reader surveys.
 In the 2003 "Big Read" survey conducted in Britain by the BBC, The Lord of the Rings was found to be the "Nation's best-loved book".
 In similar 2004 polls both Germany and Australia chose The Lord of the Rings as their favourite book.
 In a 1999 poll of Amazon.com customers, The Lord of the Rings was judged to be their favourite "book of the millennium".
-In 2019, the BBC News listed The Lord of the Rings on its list of the 100 most influential novels.
+In 2019, the BBC News listed The Lord of the Rings on its list of the "100 most inspiring novels".

 Adaptations

-The Lord of the Rings has been adapted for radio, stage, film and television.
+The Lord of the Rings has been adapted into various media, including radio, stage, motion pictures, and videogames.